-Indicators of Emotional Abuse

-- Conveying to a child that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person - Not giving the child opportunities to express their views, deliberately silencing them or 'making fun' of what they say or how they communicate - Age or developmentally inappropriate expectations being imposed on children.
-These may include interactions that are beyond a child's developmental capability as well as overprotection and limitation of exploration and learning or preventing the child from participating in normal social interaction - A child seeing or hearing the ill-treatment of another - Serious bullying (including cyberbullying) - Causing a child to feel frightened or in danger - Exploitation or corruption of children. - Lack confidence - Struggle to control strong emotions - Struggle to make or maintain relationships - Display behaviour that is inappropriate to their stage of development (for example not being able to play, developing language late or using language you may not expect of a child their age.

-Older children may:

-- Struggle to control strong emotions or have extreme outbursts - Seem isolated from their parents - Lack social skills or have few, if any, friends - Use language, act in a way or know about things that you wouldn't expect them to know for their age
+Indicators of Physical Abuse Indicators of Emotional Abuse Bruises: Commonly on the head but also on the ear, neck or soft areas (abdomen, back and buttocks) • Conveying to a child that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person Defensive wounds commonly on the forearm, upper arm, back of the leg, hands or feet Not giving the child opportunities to express their views, deliberately silencing them or 'making fun' of what they say or how they communicate Clusters of bruises on the upper arm, outside of the thigh or on the body Age or developmentally inappropriate expectations being imposed on children.
+These may include Bruises with dots of blood under the skin interactions that are beyond a child's A bruised scalp and swollen eyes from hair being pulled violently developmental capability as well as overprotection and limitation of exploration and learning or preventing the child from participating in normal Bruises in the shape of a hand or object social interaction Bruises on non-mobile babies.
+A child seeing or hearing the ill-treatment of another Burns or scalds: Serious bullying (including cyberbullying) Can be from hot liquids, hot objects, flames, chemicals, or electricity Causing a child to feel frightened or in danger • These may be on the hands, back, shoulders or Exploitation or corruption of children. buttocks.
+Scalds in particular may be on lower limbs, both arms and/or both legs Lack confidence A clear edge to the burn or scald Struggle to control strong emotions • Sometimes in the shape of an implement, for Struggle to make or maintain relationships example, a circular cigarette burn Display behaviour that is inappropriate to their stage of development (for example not being able Multiple burns or scalds. to play, developing language late or using Bite marks: language you may not expect of a child their age Usually oval or circular in shape Older children may: Visible wounds, indentations or bruising from individual teeth.
+Struggle to control strong emotions or have extreme outbursts Fractures or broken bones: Seem isolated from their parents • Fractures to the ribs or the leg bones in babies Lack social skills or have few, if any, friends Multiple fractures or breaks at different stages of healing • Use language, act in a way or know about things that you wouldn't expect them to know for their age